ucsb-cs24/s24/labs/rotate/README.md

 ## Hints

 - Recursion works very, very nicely with trees.
+- You can pass most of the tests without implementing rotations or `remove()`; I suggest you ignore these at first.
+Once your other functions are working, add rotations and make sure you pass all the `insert()` tests.
+Save `remove()` for last.
 - You may need to perform multiple promotions after a single insert or remove.
 - The index  of an item  in the sorted sequence  is the same as  its index in an in-order traversal of the tree.
 As a corollary, the index of the root item is